 It can be worrying finding out that you have suddenly developed diabetes during your pregnancy, but in most cases, it usually resolves once your baby has been born, as it is the pregnancy which puts extra strain upon your body’s insulin needs.
-In fact, GDM is not a rare condition but found in 3-5% of pregnancies.
+In fact, GDM is not a rare condition but found in up to 16% of pregnancies.

 How will I know if I have GDM?

 To screen for GDM, you will be offered a glucose tolerance test (GTT) at 24-28 weeks of your pregnancy if you fall into a category where it is more likely that you could develop GDM.
 You will be offered a clinic appointment to attend where, after fasting, your blood will be tested.
 You will then have a glucose drink, wait a while and have another blood test to determine how well your body is dealing with regulating blood sugars.
 A fasting blood glucose greater than 5.6 and a post glucose drink test of 7.8 will mean the diagnosis of GDM.

 - BMI greater than 30 when you became pregnant.

 - Your family originates from the Middle East, The Caribbean, China or South Asia.

 - One of your parents or a sibling has diabetes.